-- Personal Income Tax rate for individual assesses with annual taxable income between Rs.
-2.5 lakh to Rs.
-5 lakh reduced from 10 % to 5 %. - A surcharge of 10 % levied on individuals whose annual taxable income is between Rs.
-50 lakh and Rs.
-1 crore; the existing surcharge of 15 % on tax payable on people whose annual earning is more than Rs.
-1 crore would continue. - Income Tax rate has been reduced from 30 % to 25 % for Micro, Small and Medium Enterprises (MSMEs) with annual turnover of up to Rs.
+- Personal Income Tax rate for individual assessees with annual taxable income between Rs.2.5 lakh to Rs.
+5 lakh reduced from 10 percent to 5 percent. - A surcharge of 10 percent levied on individuals whose annual taxable income is between Rs.
+50 lakh and Rs. one crore; the existing surcharge of 15 percent on tax payable on people whose annual earning is more than Rs.
+1 crore would continue. - Corporate Income Tax rate has been reduced from 30 percent to 25 percent for Micro, Small and Medium Enterprises (MSMEs) with annual turnover of up to Rs.
 50 crore. - Time period for Long Term Capital Gains tax for property reduced to two years from earlier three years; the base year for indexation is proposed to be shifted from 1.4.1981 to 1.4.2001 for all classes of assets including immovable property. - A simple one-page form to be filed as Income Tax Return for the category of individuals having taxable income up to Rs.
-5 lakh other than business income. - Basic customs duty on LNG reduced from 5 % to 2.5 %.
+5 lakh other than business income. - Basic customs duty on LNG reduced from 5 percent to 2.5 percent.